 4. What they studied

-Business, management, marketing, and related support services seem to be the choices of majors at my university.
+Economics, Psychology, and Business Administration seem to be the choices of majors of my 2nd degree connections at my alma mater.
 My discipline, English Languages, is seventh on the list.
-Engineering is fourth.
+Mechanical Engineering is seventh.
 Dad always told me not to be an engineer.
 Not because it’s a lousy occupation; but because I’d make a lousy engineer.

 5. What they’re skilled at

-My alumni are more skilled at leadership (1,532) than sales (707).
-If I fashion myself skilled at public speaking, I’m in the company of 1,145 others who share this skill.
-I’m disappointed that social media is at the bottom at the list at 556, as I dabble in this skill.
+My alumni are more skilled at leadership (2,831) than business development, which is hidden, (1,342).
+If I fashion myself skilled at public speaking, I’m in the company of 2,194 others who share this skill.
+Social Media stands at 1,902.
+Four years ago it was at the bottom at the list at 556.
+This is an indicator that social media is exploding.

 6. How you’re connected

 Four years ago my 1st degree connections stood at a mere 32.
 Now I have 159.
 My second degrees have grown from 4,521 to 7,311 in that time frame.

 What does this all mean?

 This has been a fun exercise for me in terms of discovering where my alma mater live and work, what they do, etc; but the power of this feature lies in identifying specific people with whom you’d like to connect.
 No matter what your age is, this is a feature you should be using.

 If you enjoyed this post, please share it.